hhanmk/hhanmk.github.io/index.md

 My name is Minki Hhan (한민기, 韓旻琪), a researcher in KIAS, Seoul.

-My primarily topics are quantum algorithms and (post-)quantum cryptography, but I am also intested in more broader topics such as theoretical computer science or computational complexity.
+My primary topics are quantum algorithms and (post-)quantum cryptography, but I am also interested in more broader topics such as theoretical computer science or computational complexity.

 * * *